department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/what-happens-after-rating.md

 ---
-title: What happens after you get a disability rating
+title: What to expect after you get a disability rating
 template: 6-info-page
 ---

 If you have received a decision notice with your disability rating, you may be eligible for compensation, education, health care, housing, employment, and dependent benefits.

-#### If you haven’t received your decision notice
-Check your status on [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=va-letters) or by contacting your [regional VA office](/facility-locator/).
+If you haven’t received your decision notice, check your status on [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=va-letters) or contact your [regional VA office](/facility-locator/).

-### What’s next?
+### What happens next

 #### Look for a payment within 15 days
 If you’ve received a notice with at least a 10% disability rating, you will get either a direct-deposit payment or a check within 15 days of your decision notice.
 If you don’t get a payment, please call the Veterans Help Line at 800-827-1000.